RainCat1998/obsidian-custom-attachment-location/README.md

 If enabled, empty attachment folders will be preserved, useful for source control purposes.

+### Delete orphan attachments

+If enabled, when the note is deleted, its orphan attachments are deleted as well.

 ## Changelog

 All notable changes to this project will be documented in the [CHANGELOG](./CHANGELOG.md).